semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 ### Nothing found

-Show an ["empty" state](/components/widget-empty/widget-empty) with the option to update the filter.
+Show an [empty state](/components/widget-empty/widget-empty) with the option to update the filter.

 ![](static/nothing-found-advanced-filters.png)